IOTeamDev/fcisLOLv2-backend/README.md

 ### PUT /api/users

 Update an existing user account.
+Note: Only admins can update any user's data, while regular users can only update their own account.

 **Query Parameters:**
 - `id`: ID of the user to update.